Transform your Office Culture from Boring to Fun

 Yup, shocker, animals are more than just cute.

 Animals in the office can reduce stress levels by 11 percent for those in an office.
 Furthermore, research suggests that they can increase productivity by 23 percent.
+Now that’s a way to really liven up the office!

 They’re a calming presence and offer much-needed breaks when one becomes too overwhelmed with work.